Muhannad-25/Project-1A-Stopword-wordnet-and-Corpus-exploration/README.md

 📊 Results Snapshot
 Stopwords represent ~40–50% of high-frequency words across English corpora

-Majority are function words: determiners, pronouns, conjunctions
+Most stopwords are grammatical function words

-~44% of English stopwords have WordNet entries
+44% of English stopwords appear in WordNet

-Cross-linguistic similarity varies by language family and morphology
+Multilingual similarity varies by morphology and language family

-Statistical measures confirm: frequency alone is insufficient
+Alternative measures confirm: frequency alone is insufficient

-Sentiment analysis: stopwords mostly appear in neutral contexts
+Stopwords mostly appear in neutral sentences

-Full results are documented in the report.
+Full analysis and all figures are included in the report.

 📚 References
 S. Sarica and J. Luo, “Stopwords in technical language processing,” PLOS ONE, 2021.

-NLTK Corpora & Documentation
+NLTK Corpora & Official Documentation

 Facebook AI Research — FastText Word Embeddings

 📬 Contact
-For any questions or clarifications: mumahdi25@student.oulo.fi
+For questions or feedback:
+mumahdi25@student.oulo.fi